miker704/Strife/patch_V5_notes.md

     - Completed Profile effect preview modal.
     - Reworked to hover effect for Shatter profile effect card in the shop page to be more accurate.
     - Reworked to hover effect for Shuriken profile effect card in the shop page to be more accurate.
+    - Reworked to hover effect for Sakura profile effect card in the shop page to be more accurate.